 CCC Board of Education - Topic Summary

-Topic: Construction Manager/General Contractor (CMGC) for the Construction of the Industrial Technical Center project.
+Topic: Construction Manager/General Contractor (CM/GC) for the Construction of the DeJardin Expansion and Transit Center project.

-Date: May 11, 2016
+Date: April 12, 2017

-Prepared By: Bob Cochran, Dean of Campus Services
+Presenter: Bob Cochran, Dean

 Division/Department: Campus Services

-ISSUE BEFORE THE BOARD: Review of draft findings for the exemption from the standard design, bid, build delivery method of procurement of construction services to the Construction Manager/General Contractor delivery model for the construction of the Industrial Technical Center project.
+RECOMMENDATION: Approval of the exemption from the standard design, bid, build delivery method of procurement of construction services to the Construction Manager/General Contractor delivery model for the construction of the DeJardin Expansion and Transit Center.